 The 77-room Loden offers a lot of variety.
 Their signature rooms feature a movable wall that opens up the bathroom area to natural light.
 Garden Terrace rooms on the second floor have extra amenities like yoga props, herbal teas and a terrace opening onto the reflection pond.
 A special hypoallergenic floor caters to guests with environmental sensitivities.
 Big spenders can rent the enormous Halo Penthouse, which boasts panoramic views of the surrounding harbor and mountains and an enormous wrap-around rooftop terrace.

 The Tableau Bar and Bistro, modeled after a French bistro, features entrees like steak frites and roasted duck breast.
 The breakfast buffet is too pastry-heavy, but they make a good cappuccino.
 A popular afternoon happy hour offers half-price food.
 The hotel enquires about food preferences ahead of time, then welcomes guests with specially selected in-room treats such as a small tray of raw vegan chocolates.

-The Loden is an all-around success and a perfect home while visiting Vancouver.
+The Loden is an all-around success and a perfect home while visiting Vancouver, British Columbia.

 For more British Columbia content on FWT Magazine read: